aistra0528/Hail/README.md

 2. For rooted devices, `Root` is an alternative. **It is slower.**

+In Root mode, Hail starts a cached libsu shell in the background when the app process starts.
+This moves the root authorization delay away from the first freeze or unfreeze action while keeping the UI responsive.
+The shell is reused for all Root operations in that process, including operations on different apps.

+If Root mode is not selected, no root shell is started.
+Switching away from Root mode closes the cached shell.
+If root authorization is denied or the shell exits unexpectedly, the failed shell is discarded and the next Root operation attempts to acquire a new one.
+A new shell is also acquired after Hail is restarted.

 | Privilege                                                                                         | Force Stop | Disable | Hide | Suspend | Uninstall/Reinstall (System Apps) |
 |---------------------------------------------------------------------------------------------------|------------|---------|------|---------|-----------------------------------|
 | Root                                                                                              | ✓          | ✓       | ✓    | ✓       | ✓                                 |